wald-tq/docs.influxdata.com/content/kapacitor/v1.3/nodes/query_node.md

 ### Offset

-How far back in time to query from the current time
+From the current time, how far back in time to query.

 For example with an Offest of 2 hours and an Every of 5m, Kapacitor will query InfluxDB every 5 minutes for the window of data 2 hours ago.